AntigoneRandy/Face-Parsing/README.md

 Note that our pseudo-label generation method is placed in `generate_labels.py`.
 Currently, we did not merge it into `main_deeplab.py`, so you may need to first train the model for 30 epochs and then run `python generate_labels.py` to merge the labels.
 Then, you need to change the label path in `main_deeplab.py` and load the checkpoints to continue training.

-We used some code from https://github.com/VainF/DeepLabV3Plus-Pytorch, which is really helpful for us.
+We used some code from [DeepLabV3Plus-Pytorch](https://github.com/VainF/DeepLabV3Plus-Pytorch), which is really helpful for us.
+Sincere thanks to the authors for their great implementation.